jdcloudcom/en/documentation/Database-and-Cache-Service/DRDS/Operation-Guide/Database/Create-Database.md

 **Select backend JCS for MySQL instance**

-All JCS for MySQL instances under VPC in the DRDS will be listed, and DRDS will automatically create 8 databases on each JCS for MySQL instance and save the corresponding relations.
-For example, 4 instances have been selected, the number of sub-libraries per instance is 8, and then DRDS will create 8 databases on each instance, 32 in total; if 10 instances have been selected, 80 databases will be created in total.
+All MySQL instances under VPC in the DRDS will be listed; DRDS will automatically create databases of corresponding count on each MySQL instance and save the corresponding relations.
+For example, if 4 instances have been selected and there are 8 sub-databases on each instance, then DRDS will create 8 databases on each of these instances, totally 32; if 10 instances have been selected, then 80 databases will be created in total.

 Users need not to create each sub-database on MySQL by manual